cm090999/ele5305_research_project/readme.md

 # Background
 This repository is the code base for a project completed for the course ELEC5305 "Acoustics, Speech and Signal Processing" at the University of Sydney.

+# Overview

+All source files are in the src_swiss_birds folder.
+The file download_data.ipynb is the notebook that was used to create the dataset.
+The file train_notebook_grid_training.ipynb can be run to perform the grid search.
+The grid parameters can be modified to a single value, such that the script can be used to train and test a single model.

 # Setup
+The following steps are needed to run the code.

 ## Python
 After setting up your python environment, install the following packages: